sirech/homepage2/src/pages/articles/2018-09-10-recording-apis-with-wiremock/index.md

 }
 ```

 This class proxies all the requests to the real API, and stores them in the default folder when configured.
+The URL of the server that we want to integrate with is defined in the abstract method `recordingServerUrl`.
+This way each test can define a different endpoint, and we are not limited to a single external endpoint.

 Why not every time?
 We don't want new files being created each time a test runs.
 Instead, this is a conscious decision, triggered with this script target: